hashicorp/terraform/website/docs/configuration/variables.html.md

 When passing boolean-like variables as parameters to resource configurations that expect boolean values, they are converted consistently:

-- "1", "true", "t" all become `true`
+- "1" and "true" become `true`
-- "0", "false", "f" all become `false`
+- "0" and "false" become `false`

-The behavior of conversion above will likely not change in future Terraform versions.
-Therefore, simply using string values rather than booleans for variables is recommended.
+The behavior of conversion in _this_ direction (string to boolean) will _not_ change in future Terraform versions.
+Therefore, using these string values rather than literal booleans is recommended when using input variables.

 ## Environment Variables

-Environment variables can be used to set the value of a variable.
-The key of the environment variable must be `TF_VAR_name` and the value is the value of the variable.
+Environment variables can be used to set the value of an input variable in the root module.
+The name of the environment variable must be `TF_VAR_` followed by the variable name, and the value is the value of the variable.

 For example, given the configuration below: